nrfconnect/sdk-nrf/doc/nrf/device_guides/nrf91.rst

 If you want to go through a hands-on online training to familiarize yourself with cellular IoT technologies and development of cellular applications, enroll in the `Cellular IoT Fundamentals course`_ in the `Nordic Developer Academy`_.

+For remote monitoring of fleets running an nRF91 Series SiP, explore :ref:`Memfault <ug_memfault>`.
+The nRF Connect SDK includes out-of-the-box metrics collected with Memfault for monitoring LTE connectivity such as total bytes sent and received, the network operator, frequency band, and signal quality measurements.

 .. toctree::
    :maxdepth: 2
    :caption: Subpages: